My Top 10 Video Games of All Time - Personal Top 10 Games

 EVE Online

-A natural progression from playing Elite and Elite 2: Frontier and after a long wait there is finally a worthy successor.
-EVE Online is an MMORPG (the first I played) which sees you in a sandbox universe where you can do almost anything you want, from mining, trading, piracy, bounty hunter, mission running, exploring or anything else you can think of.
-Then you can join up with (or against) other players, form corporations (guilds), alliances and conquer the universe together, or if you want, sabotage their efforts and steal corporation assets.
-I stopped playing for a while when the game became F2P and a lot of gankers came to the game and it went downhill.
-After writing the post I think I may give it another go, see if it has improved since.
+A natural progression from playing Elite and Elite 2: Frontier, and after a long wait, there is finally a worthy successor.
+EVE Online is an MMORPG (the first I played) which sees you in a sandbox universe where you can do almost anything you want, from mining, trading, piracy, bounty hunting, mission running, exploring or anything else you can think of.
+Then you can join up with (or against) other players, form corporations (guilds), and form alliances and conquer the universe together, or if you want, sabotage their efforts and steal corporation assets.
+I stopped playing for a while when the game became F2P, and many gankers came to it, and it went downhill.
+After writing the post, I may give it another go and see if it has improved since.

 Top 10 Video Games #1 - Elder Scrolls V: Skyrim (2011, PC)